Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Design Space and Related Work

-\paragraph{Directed Yielding} An alternative to concurrency mocking is to force threads to co-operatively yield execution to a special scheduler at key points (e.g., at the end of a critical section).
+\myparagraph{Directed Yielding} An alternative to concurrency mocking is to force threads to co-operatively yield execution to a special scheduler at key points (e.g., at the end of a critical section).
 This strategy is commonly used in tools where some information about interesting interleavings is provided via an external input, such that the scheduler can decide which thread to suspend and which to resume.
 For example, CalFuzzer~\cite{Joshi09-calfuzzer} is an ``active testing'' framework for Java~6 that supports various concurrency testing algorithms~\cite{Sen07-rapos, Sen08-racefuzzer, Park08-atomfuzzer, Joshi09-deadlockfuzzer}.
 Active testing relies on inputs from an initial (imprecise) analysis phase that identifies potentially buggy locations.
 IMUnit~\cite{Jagannath11-imunit} and Thread-Weaver~\cite{thread-weaver} provide a framework for unit testing of multi-threaded Java code by explicitly specifying event orderings.

 However, there are several limitations with this approach.
 Directed yielding tools are restricted in \emph{applicability} since they are not push-button.
 Extending their control mechanisms for systematic testing is not straightforward, due to the complex semantics of primitives like monitors and signals.
 For example, IMUnit can introduce spurious deadlocks if an infeasible set of orderings is provided~\cite{Jagannath11-imunit}, sacrificing \emph{soundness of expressibility}.
 CalFuzzer (made for Java 6) attempts to avoid this issue by using a now-unsupported \code{Unsafe} API to query the status of monitors~\cite{calfuzzer-scheduler}, but this is not possible with modern Java.
 When dealing with Java programs that use \code{wait} and \code{notify}, none of these tools can \emph{deterministically} control which one of multiple waiting threads wakes up when a \code{notify} signal is received.
-Similarly, some interleavings such as a ``delayed wake-up'' (that is, when a notifying thread releases and re-acquires a monitor before a waiting thread is woken up) are impossible to simulate in all of these tools, thus affecting the \emph{completeness of expressibility}.
+Similarly, some interleavings such as a ``delayed wake-up'' (that is, when a notifying thread releases and re-acquires a monitor lock before a waiting thread is woken up) are impossible to simulate in all of these tools, thus affecting the \emph{completeness of expressibility}.

+\diffadd{ \emph{D4}: For \tool{}, we made the design decision to explicitly encode the semantics of existing concurrency primitives in our thread control mechanism, so as to guarantee soundness and completeness of expressibility.}